informatics-isi-edu/ErmrestDataUtils/README.md

 ## Getting Started

-To work with this piece of code, `npm install` should be run to install the dependencies specified in `package.json`.
+To work with this piece of code, `npm clean-install` should be run to install the dependencies specified in `package.json`.

 ### Import